 When I was a kid, I used to love to ride my bike up and down the block we lived on.
 Each year as I grew older, I was allowed to travel farther and farther away from our house in each direction.
 At first, I was only allowed to ride two doors down in either direction.
-That eventually expanded to as much of the street as was visible from our house (our street was curved).
+That eventually expanded to as much of the street as was visible from our house (our street was slightly curved).
 But by the time I got my driver's license those former boundaries were simply mile-markers along a much longer journey.

 John chapter 11 tells a story that reminds us that our boundaries are simply mile-markers for God.
 Lazarus is sick and his sisters, Mary and Martha, send for Jesus so that Lazarus can be healed.
 But Jesus delays.
 From the beginning, Jesus' plan is to allow Lazarus to die so that he can demonstrate God's power over death itself.
 So Jesus tells his disciples in 11:4, "Lazarus's sickness will not end in death."
 (NLT)